DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 6 passengers

-Notes: This Embraer model can cover long distances for a light private jet.
+Notes: this Embraer model can cover long distances for a light private jet.

 Price: 8 million euros